 World multi-percussionist Mark Stone is a leading expert in global percussion performance and education.
 He has performed with the foremost musicians of Uganda, Ghana, Trinidad, South Africa, India, and the United States.
 An accomplished composer and improviser, he has writes regularly for his many projects and commissions.
-Mark’s highly original musical style results from his unique synthesis and innovation rooted in a deep knowledge of multiple world traditions.
+Mark’s musical style results from his unique synthesis of multiple world traditions and innovation rooted in a deep knowledge of those traditions.

 During a research trip to Trinidad, Mark joined the steel drum ensemble, Scrunters Pan Groove, performing in the finals of the individual steel drum competition and throughout the carnival festivities.
 He later brought his own Michigan-based steelband, Southpaw Isle, to Trinidad to take part in the World Steelband Festival.
 In the United States, Southpaw Isle performs frequently at concert venues, festivals, art institutes, universities, and K-12 schools.
 The group has performed many times at the Max M. Fisher Center as part of the Detroit Symphony Orchestra's Tiny Tots Concert Series.
 In addition, Southpaw Isle presented the New York debut of the large Ugandan embaire and the world premier of Glen McClure's "A Caribbean Christmas Mass" for symphony orchestra, chorus, and steelband.